neetoons/samp-module/README.md

 //if you have a jobs folder you'll have to type manually
 #include "gamemodes/core/jobs/farmer/commands/anything.inc"
 ```
-- You must have to create a commands folder if you didn't before to use this feature in the created module folder (farmer for example) and execute this feature in the commands folder.
+- You must create a commands folder if you didn't before, use this feature in the created module folder (farmer for example), and execute this feature in the commands folder.
 - Note for beginners: Commands files are where you will code the cmd:command(playerid, params[]), one command or a group or commands as you prefer.

 ### Expected moduled system folders: